exerpteam/odin-drop-in/docs/LOCAL_DEVELOPMENT_AND_PUBLISHING.md

 ### Versioning the Package

-Before publishing a new version, it's crucial to update the `version` field in `packages/odin-dropin/package.json` according to [Semantic Versioning (SemVer)](https://semver.org/).
+Before publishing a new version, it's crucial to update the `version` field in `packages/odin-dropin/package.json` according to [Semantic Versioning (SemVer)](https://semver.org/) and to tag this version in Git.

+**Recommended Approach (using pnpm):**

-You can update the version manually, or use pnpm's version command from the workspace root:
+Ideally, pnpm's version command can handle this.
+Run from the workspace root:

 ```bash
 # Examples: